 Note: Downgrading a user's permission level will impact a user's access to jobs, which can affect notifications the user has enabled, as well as carry job- and candidate-level implications.
 For more information about the potential impacts of downgrading a user's permission level, please review the Impacts of Removing User Permissions section of this article.

 To edit a user's assigned permission level, navigate to the Configure icon in the upper right-hand corner, then click Users in the left-hand panel.

-Click the name of the user whose permission level you wish to edit, then find the Permissions panel.
-Click Edit at the top-right corner of the Permissions panel.
+Click the name of the user whose permission level you wish to edit.
+On the subsequent page, navigate to the Permissions panel and click Edit at the top-right corner.

-Select the new user permission level to be assigned to the user, then click Save at the bottom of the page to confirm the change.
+Select the new user permission level to be assigned to the user.
+Click Save at the bottom of the page to confirm the change.